SulemanKazi/sulemankazi.github.io/projects/azan.md

-## Testing a claim about the muslim call to prayer with python, pandas and open data
+## Testing and visualizing a claim about the muslim call to prayer with python, kepler.gl, and open data

 * Table of Contents
 {:toc}